abhay2027/car-price-prediction-using-linear-regresssion-from-scratch-and-sickitlearn/README.md

 This project was built as part of my machine learning learning journey to gain a deeper understanding of how regression models work internally.

-The model showed relatively high prediction error because used-car prices depend on several factors that were not available in the dataset.
-The project's goal was to implement and understand linear regression from scratch rather than achieve state-of-the-art accuracy.
+To keep the focus on understanding and implementing Linear Regression from scratch, only a small set of numerical features (year, odometer reading, and car age) was used in this project.
+Many additional features available in the dataset, such as manufacturer, model, fuel type, transmission, and vehicle condition, were intentionally excluded to avoid introducing categorical feature encoding and additional preprocessing complexity.
+The primary objective of this project was to learn the fundamentals of feature scaling, gradient descent, cost optimization, and model evaluation rather than maximize predictive performance.